TheSLinux-forks/myquartz-scim2uim/src/README.md

 To contribute to the table `Telex.txt.in`

-1. Edit the file `Telex.txt.in`: edit, remove, fix errors
+1. Edit the file `Telex.txt.in`.
+This file only contains the lowercase combination.
+You need to use the script `upcase` as in the step 5.
 2. Execute the script `find_missing` to find missing items.
    Add these missing items to the file `Telext.txt.in`
 4. Run the script `find_missing` again to see if thing is good now
+5. Run the script `upcase` to generate all valid forms of entries
-5. Sort the file `Telex.txt.in` by using the script `sort`
+6. Sort the file `Telex.txt.in` by using the script `sort`
-6. Transfer the last output to `Telex.txt.in`.
+7. Transfer the last output to `Telex.txt.in`.

 Here is a sample session.
 Please don't blindly copy and execute the following commands because they may hurt your system.
+You may take a look at the sample `Makefile` (again, please don't blindy use that file).

 ````
 # add some entries to Telex.txt.in